shutter-network/shutter-docs/docs/protocol/api/integrating_api_llm_friendly.md

 Key components include:

--   Client dApp: Your application that calls the Shutter API or uses the SDK.
+-   **Client dApp**: Your application that calls the Shutter API or uses the SDK.
--   Registry Contract: Deployed on-chain (e.g., Chiado or Gnosis) that holds identity and trigger information.
+-   **Registry Contract**: Deployed on-chain (e.g., Chiado or Gnosis) that holds identity and trigger information.
--   Shutter API: Endpoints for identity registration, encryption data retrieval, key retrieval, and decryption.
+-   **Shutter API**: Endpoints for identity registration, encryption data retrieval, key retrieval, and decryption.
--   Keypers: Nodes that perform threshold cryptography.
+-   **Keypers**: Nodes that perform threshold cryptography.

 ## Prerequisites and Setup